Full Time (35 hours per week)

 - Facilitating fully engaging activities, coaching, and environments with children ages 0 – 6 years, and their parents/caregivers during and outside of visits

-- Transporting children from their current residence to a scheduled visitation location in the community or in their biological parent’s home
+- Transporting children and caregivers from their current residence to a scheduled visitation location in the community or in their biological parent’s home

 - Utilizing appropriate Early Childhood Development activities during transportation to build a relationship with the child/ren and support their development during the transition to and from the visits with the parent(s)/guardian(s)